 - Variant of GBS: Multifocal Motoric Neuropathy (MMN)

 Guillain-Barré Syndrome as Polyradiculoneuritis

-The Guillain-Barré syndrome (GBS) is a polyradiculoneuritis, which can have an acute or a subacute course.
-It mostly occurs post-infectiously and is accompanied by a multifocal demyelination and axonal lesions of the peripheral nerves.
-The most frequent form in Europe is the acute inflammatory demyelinating polyneuropathy (AIDP) with 60-90 %.
-Within days or up to 4 weeks, GBS reaches its maximum in terms of clinical manifestation.
+Guillain-Barré syndrome (GBS) is a polyradiculoneuritis, which can have an acute or a subacute course.
+This condition usually occurs following an infection and is accompanied by multifocal demyelination and axonal lesions of the peripheral nerves.
+The most frequent form of GBS in Europe is acute inflammatory demyelinating polyneuropathy (AIDP), which occurs in 60–90% of cases.
+Within days or longer periods of up to 4 weeks, clinical manifestations of GBS reach their peak.

-Scarcer forms of the GBS are the Miller-Fisher syndrome (see below), the Elsberg syndrome, the acute motoric axonal neuropathy (AMAN), and the acute motoric and sensory axonal neuropathy (AMSAN).
+Scarcer forms of the GBS are the Miller-Fisher syndrome, the Elsberg syndrome, the acute motoric axonal neuropathy (AMAN), and the acute motoric and sensory axonal neuropathy (AMSAN).
 AMAN and AMSAN have highly acute courses with partially irreversible axonal damages.
-The chronic course of GBS is referred to as chronic-inflammatory demyelinating polyneuropathy (CIDP).
+The chronic course of GBS is referred to as chronic inflammatory demyelinating polyneuropathy (CIDP).